Implementing a proof assistant

 5 Dependent types

 In this part, we are going to implement dependent types.
 While this is not considerably much harder than what we have done above, there are many subtle details, making it difficult to get the implementation right.
-This part can replace the article presentation.
 Since, in dependent types, the terms and types are both merged into expressions, it is better to start a new prover from scratch.
+You should work in a new folder, in a file prover.ml.
+You can work in interactive mode at first.

 5.1 Expressions